-Allspring (formerly Wells Capital Management, Inc.) is a wholly-owned subsidiary of Allspring Global Investments Holdings, LLC, a holding company indirectly owned by certain private funds of GTCR LLC and Reverence Capital Partners, L.P.
-Allspring provides sub-advisory services to the Municipal Bond Fund.
-For the services provided pursuant to its sub-advisory agreement, Allspring is entitled to a fee at an annual rate based on the average daily net assets of the Municipal Bond Fund that Allspring manages.
+Allspring Investments is a wholly-owned subsidiary of Allspring Global Investments Holdings, LLC, a holding company indirectly owned by certain private funds of GTCR LLC and Reverence Capital

+Partners, L.P.
+Allspring Investments provides sub-advisory services to the Municipal Bond Fund.
+For the services provided pursuant to its sub-advisory agreement, Allspring Investments is entitled to a fee at an annual rate based on the average daily net assets of the Municipal Bond Fund that Allspring Investments manages.